E-Cell-DCRUSTM/app-backend/README.md

   - Proper MySQL configuration, JDBC URL (e.g., pointing to `auth_db`), and Hibernate dialect properties.
   - Correct JWT secret key and expiration times.

-This document serves as a reference for the authentication, token refresh, and role-based authorization functions implemented in the Ecell Spring Boot backend.
+This document serves as a reference for the authentication, image handling, and role-based authorization functions implemented in the Ecell Spring Boot backend.